SAP-samples/hana-enterprise-search-engine/docs/pages/api.md

 ]
 ```

-## Enterprise Search using new Request-Format (Bulk)
+## OpenAPI API for search (Bulk)

-This is an experimental format using a JSON-serialized version of the search request.
+This is a new API with additional features.
 It will evolve during the next months.
+Expect incompatible changes.

 ### API Maturity